 |Leaf count||Perpetual license||Subscription license|

 For example, if a 16-leaf EVPN fabric + subscription was quoted at $500,000, the ACI equivalent would cost 3.6 percent less, or $482,000.
 This comparison model includes the cost of APIC controllers for ACI, but not the compute cost for the EVPN’s optional DCNM fabric manager.
 It also compares ACI’s entry-level Essentials license with NX/OS’s more expensive Advantage license, since that is required for feature parity with multicast routing and enhanced policy-based-routing.
+This also means the compared EVPN prices include the Multi-state featured, described below.

 Where EVPN could lower costs is with very small deployments that can be engineered with no spine or a very small spine.
 However, such small networks would likely be better served by a traditional NX/OS VPC design rather using than EVPN.